NVIDIA/nccl-tests/README.md

   * `-n,--iters <iteration count>` number of iterations.
 Default : 20.
   * `-w,--warmup_iters <warmup iteration count>` number of warmup iterations (not timed).
 Default : 5.
   * `-m,--agg_iters <aggregation count>` number of operations to aggregate together in each iteration.
 Default : 1.
+  * `-N,--run_cycles <cycle count>` run & print each cycle.
+Default : 1; 0=infinite.
   * `-a,--average <0/1/2/3>` Report performance as an average across all ranks (MPI=1 only). <0=Rank0,1=Avg,2=Min,3=Max>.
 Default : 1.
 * Test operation
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.
   * `-c,--check <check iteration count>` perform count iterations, checking correctness of results on each iteration.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.
   * `-G,--cudagraph <num graph launches>` Capture iterations as a CUDA graph and then replay specified number of times.
 Default : 0.
+  * `-C,--report_cputime <0/1>]` Report CPU time instead of latency.
+Default : 0.
+  * `-R,--local_register <1/0>` enable local buffer registration on send/recv buffers.
+Default : 0.
+  * `-T,--timeout <time in seconds>` timeout each test after specified number of seconds.
+Default : disabled.

 ## Copyright

 NCCL tests are provided under the BSD license.
-All source code and accompanying documentation is copyright (c) 2016-2021, NVIDIA CORPORATION.
+All source code and accompanying documentation is copyright (c) 2016-2024, NVIDIA CORPORATION.
 All rights reserved.